 7.4.2.2.1 Configuration management client

 The configuration management client functional entity acts as the application user agent for configuration related transactions.
-The configuration management client interacts with the configuration management server and receives configuration data.
+The configuration management client interacts with the configuration management server and provides and receives configuration data.

+The configuration management client functional entity is supported by the signalling user agent and HTTP client functional entities of the signalling control plane.

 7.4.2.2.2 Configuration management server

-The configuration management server is a functional entity used to configure data on the MCPTT client.
+The configuration management server is a functional entity used to configure the MCPTT application with non-group management MCPTT service related information and configure data on the configuration management client.
 The configuration management server manages MCPTT service configuration supported within the MCPTT service provider.

+The configuration management server functional entity is supported by the SIP AS and HTTP server functional entities of the signalling control plane.

 7.4.2.2.3 Group management client

 The group management client functional entity acts as the application user agent for management of MCPTT groups.
 It interacts with the group management server.

+The group management client functional entity is supported by the signalling user agent and HTTP client functional entities of the signalling control plane.

 7.4.2.2.4 Group management server

 The group management server functional entity provides for management of groups supported within the MCPTT service provider.

+The group management server functional entity is supported by the SIP AS and HTTP server functional entities of the signalling control plane.